 Medical Marijuana Card

-To get a medical marijuana card in Oregon state, you need a physician’s letter of recommendation.
+To qualify for a medical cannabis card in Georgia, you need a physician certification form.

-With our telemedicine portal, it has never been easier to get your medical card.
-Simply make a convenient appointment to meet with one of our licensed Oregon medical marijuana doctors online.
-We’ve certified hundreds of patients with the Oregon Medical Marijuana Program (OMMP).
+With our telemedicine portal, it is easy to qualify for your medical card.
+Make a convenient appointment to meet with one of our licensed Louisiana medical marijuana doctors online.

 At the end of your virtual visit, you get a completed Physician’s Certification and instructions on how to submit your application.

 Patient evaluations start at $99.
 Best of all…

 FOUR EASY STEPS TO GET YOUR MEDICAL MARIJUANA CERTIFICATION IN GEORGIA